JuliaParallel/DistributedArrays.jl/docs/src/index.md

 ------------------------------

-When a DArray is constructed (typically on the master process), the returned DArray objects stores information on how the array is distributed, which procesor holds which indices and so on.
-When the DArray object on the master process is garbage collected, all particpating workers are notified and localparts of the DArray freed on each worker.
+When a DArray is constructed (typically on the master process), the returned DArray objects stores information on how the array is distributed, which processor holds which indices and so on.
+When the DArray object on the master process is garbage collected, all participating workers are notified and localparts of the DArray freed on each worker.

 Since the size of the DArray object itself is small, a problem arises as `gc` on the master faces no memory pressure to collect the DArray immediately.
 This results in a delay of the memory being released on the participating workers.

-Therefore it is highly recommended to explcitly call `close(d::DArray)` as soon as user code has finished working with the distributed array.
+Therefore it is highly recommended to explicitly call `close(d::DArray)` as soon as user code has finished working with the distributed array.

-It is also important to note that the localparts of the DArray is collected from all particpating workers when the DArray object on the process creating the DArray is collected.
+It is also important to note that the localparts of the DArray is collected from all participating workers when the DArray object on the process creating the DArray is collected.
 It is therefore important to maintain a reference to a DArray object on the creating process for as long as it is being computed upon.